vinayaksh42/UnCheckGuard-docker/README.md

 ├── requirements.txt/        # Python requirements
 ├── run.sh/                  # shell script commands for running analysis
-├── src/                     # Java program (client-library analysis)
+├── src/                     # Java program (client-library analysis) ├── savedResults/            # Contains the saved results from the run of scripts/clientDataSet.txt list
 ```
 More information about each script can be found in the [`scripts/`](./scripts) folder’s README.
 The `src/` folder contains the Java application responsible for analyzing client applications as well as libraries.